July 26. Kazinform's timeline of major events

 EVENTS

-1920 – Kazakh poet Saken Seifullin is elected the member of the Executive Committee and appointed as Chairman of the Akmola Executive Committee, Chief of Administrative Department at the congress of Soviets.
+1920 – At the congress of Soviets, Kazakh poet Saken Seifullin is elected the member of the Executive Committee and appointed as Chairman of the Akmola Executive Committee, Chief of Administrative Department.

-1968 – The Dictionary of the Language of Abai which includes some 6,000 words and terms is released.
+1968 – The Dictionary of the Language of Abai which included some 6,000 words and terms is published.

-2012 – Young musician from Pavlodar Yerassyl Adilbekov hauls the Grand Prix of Magia Italiana 2012 festival held in Rimini (Italy).
+2012 – Young musician from Pavlodar Yerassyl Adilbekov wins the grand prix of Magia Italiana 2012 festival held in Rimini (Italy).

+2013 – Drawings by children from the Ushtobe Orphanage are exhibited at the International Exhibition of Children’s Art 2013 in the Chinese province of Hangzhou.

-2015 – Almaty hosts the International Olympiad in Informatics (IOI 2015).
-Over 630 schoolchildren from more than 80 countries take part in it.
+2015 – Almaty welcomes the International Olympiad in Informatics (IOI 2015).
+Over 630 schoolchildren from more than 80 countries participate in it.

-2017 – Kazakh swimmer Adil Kaskabay sets a new record for Kazakhstan at the FINA World Championships in Budapest.
+2017 – Kazakhstani swimmer Adil Kaskabay sets a new record for Kazakhstan at the FINA World Championships in Budapest.
 He manages to break the 50-second threshold in 100m crawl.

-2017 – Ancient ‘Taraz-Astana’ ethnographic caravan brings nearly 300 museum exhibits to Nur-Sultan (formerly Astana).
-The residents and guests of the Kazakh capital have the opportunity to get familiar with the unique artifacts and the history of Taraz.
+2017 – Ancient Taraz-Astana ethnographic caravan brings some 300 museum exhibits to Nur-Sultan (formerly Astana).
+The residents and guests of the capital have the opportunity to get familiar with the unique artifacts and the history of Taraz.

 2018 – The European Broadcasting Union announces Kazakhstan is set to participate in the Junior Eurovision 2018 for the first time ever.

-2019 – Kazakhstani judo practitioner Otgontsetseg Galbadrakh clinches gold at the World Stage of the Judo Championships in Zagreb, Croatia.
+2019 – Kazakhstani judo practitioner Otgontsetseg Galbadrakh wins gold at the World Stage of the Judo Championships in Zagreb, Croatia.

-2020 – ‘Dombyra’ architectural composition is installed in Baiterek district of West Kazakhstan region.
-It is a symbol of popularization of the Kazakh culture in the world.